UNHCSC/proxmox-koth/public/info.md

     - Be familiar with REST API configuration and security
     - Understand how to create routes and handle requests
     - Avoid SQL injection attacks
+- Systemd
+    - Figure out what services are running
+    - Be able to understand how to start, stop, enable, and disable services
+- Prometheus
+    - This service is already installed
+    - Simply keep it online
+- Prometheus Node Exporter
+    - This service is already installed
+    - Simply keep it online
+- Grafana
+    - This service is already installed
+    - Simply keep it online
+    - Make sure to secure it

+## Theme

+Your team is the IT-Security team of the unesteemed "Placebo Banking" company.
+The previous IT team was fired for being incompetent, and your team has been hired for an internship without pay in hopes of fixing the mess.
+Your goals should be to secure your server, and to attack other pop-up wannabe banks.

+### Employees

+Your bank has some sketchy employees who must be able to log into the server.
+They should not have admin access.
+These employees are:
+- Sylvia Schneider
+- Katy Rivas
+- Nikita Willis
+- Nate Alexander
+- Amelie Bright

 ## Scoring Breakdown

 - Minutely checks
 - Some checks require SSH access to your container
-    - This will **almost always** be done via the black team
+    - This will **almost always** be done via the root user using a pre-defined SSH key

-### Defense
+---

-- `+1` point if the container is able to be pinged on IPv4 (ICMP)
+- `+3, -1` points if the container is able to be pinged on IPv4 (ICMP)
-- `+2` points if "black-team" user can log in with SSH public key authentication
-- `+3` points if the web server is running and serving a web page
+- `+2, -2` points if the web server is running and serving a web page
-- `+2` points if the file at `/var/www/html/team` has the content `Team X`, where `X` is your team's number
-- `+2` points if the database is online and the "black-team" user can access it
+- `+1, -1` points if the root user is able to SSH into the container
-- `+2` points if the REST API is online, and the "black-team" user can GET `/api/my-secret` using credentials stored in `/home/black-team/.flaskenv`
+- `+3, -1` points if the API is running, serving endpoints and a valid database
-- `+4` points if the "black-team" user can POST `/api/my-secret` and update it, and ensure it was updated by GET `/api/my-secret`
-    > This will test that the REST API is allowing reads and writes, which requires teams to hunt down credentials rather than just stopping POST requests

-### Offense
+- `+5, -5` points if your Prometheus services are running (`prometheus` and `node_exporter`)

-- `+5` points if your team's number is found in the `/var/www/html/team` file on another team's container
+- `+5, -5` points if your Grafana service is running and accessible
-    - This is stackable, so if you find multiple teams' numbers, you get points for each
-- `+5` points if you can overwrite the `OWNED_BY` record in the database with your team's number
-    - This is stackable, so if you find multiple teams' numbers, you get points for each

 ## Rules

-- "black-team" user is **out of play**
+- "root" user is **out of play**
     - Do not disable, change authentication, or delete this user
     - Do not log in using this user
     - Do not attempt to exploit this user
+    - You *may* change the password of this user, but do not touch the SSH key(s) as they are used for scoring
 - Do not exploit zero-day vulnerabilities
 - Do not attack the competition infrastructure (or anything outside of the specific given IPv4 CIDR block)